Circle-Pines-KOA-Williams-Arizona-Family-Fun

 KOA-williams-arizona

 Bearizona was only 2 miles from where we stayed at the Circle Pines KOA Holiday campground!
-As you can see leaving the park, there are 2 KOA’s very close by.
-Both of them are owned by the wonderful Bell family, who we got to meet in St. Louis along our 2014 RV journey around the USA.
+As you can see leaving the park, there are 2 KOAs very close by.
+Both of them are owned by the wonderful Bell family, whom we met in St. Louis along our 2014 RV journey around the USA.

 Thank you to Bearizona for giving our family admission to the park in exchange for this honest review.